 4. Select the configuration profiles for the business policy.
 The chosen configuration profiles are deployed to the devices.

-In this following example we want to enforce passcode requirements for all platform (Android, iOS and Windows Phone) devices and enable location tracking for Android devices.
+In this following example we want to enforce passcode requirements for all platform (Android, iOS and Windows Phone) devices.

 When configuration profiles have been selected press Next.